47ng/fastify-cron/README.md

   ]
 })

-// You can also act directly on the job object being returned.
-// However calls to createJob can only happen one the plugin is registered,
-// and by default the job would have already started on its own. const job = server.cron.createJob({ cronTime: '0 0 * * *', onTick: () => {} })
+// You can also act directly on the job object being returned: const job = server.cron.createJob({ cronTime: '0 0 * * *', onTick: () => {} })
 job.start()
 ```